The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 Male factor infertility is usually down to one of three things:

-Here's the catch.
-Because the most common sign of male infertility is simply the inability to conceive, with no other obvious symptoms, many men aren't prompted to look at their reproductive health until they're already trying for a baby and struggling.
+Here is the catch.
+Because the most common sign of male infertility is simply the inability to conceive, with no other obvious symptoms, many men are not prompted to look at their reproductive health until they are already trying for a baby and struggling.
 With far fewer cultural cues, conversations or check-ups encouraging men to understand their own fertility, many never go through the rigmarole of testing and treatment that women so readily volunteer for.
-For a lot of couples, the male factor isn't even explored until the woman's reproductive health has been exhaustively investigated first.
+For a lot of couples, the male factor is not even explored until the woman's reproductive health has been exhaustively investigated first.
 That order of operations is worth questioning.

 What can affect male fertility?